 These data point towards a more mechanistic account of how children learn to successfully and informatively communicate.
-Here, we focus on what pro-active monitoring involves for adults, and how children learn to perform it.
+We focus now on what pro-active monitoring involves for adults, and how children learn to perform it.
 As Experiments 1 and 1a demonstrated, and following Ferreira et al (2005), adults automatically monitor the world for non-linguistic ambiguity (e.g., the presence of two different dogs) but not linguistic ambiguity (e.g., the presence of both kinds of bat) when they need to describe a visual scene.
 However, these monitoring processes are specific to speaking: adults did not monitor for any type of ambiguity when they only needed to communicate para-linguistically (i.e., through pointing).
 Pro-active monitoring therefore has two important characteristics that will impact on how it is learned.
 First, proactive monitoring appears to be specifically engaged when describing the world, rather than being a general feature of how we perceive and represent visual scenes.
 Second, scenes are only monitored at certain levels of representation, e.g., they are not monitored at a level of representation that would allow adults to notice linguistic ambiguity.
 This latter point is particularly important, because there are multiple levels of representation that could potentially be monitored.
 For instance, speakers might monitor the world for conceptual overlap (e.g., two different dogs are tokens of the same type) or for overlap based on simple visual similarity (dogs share many visual properties).
 While the current experiments do not distinguish these possibilities, prior work by Rabagliati and Snedeker (2013) provides evidence that adults are monitoring at a more abstract level than simple visual similarity.
 In those experiments, adults avoided producing uninformative descriptions when the target picture and the foil picture depicted different but related concepts that shared a name (e.g., chicken meat and chicken animals), and this effect was not explained by any visual similarity between the depictions.
 That data indicates that adults proactively monitor for ambiguity at the level of lexical entries, and so suggests that children need to learn to do the same.
 The implication of this is that, before beginning an utterance, a speaker must recode the entirety of a visual scene in terms of the lexical entries of its components, and must then monitor these for overlap and ambiguity.
 Mastering this skill presents a considerable learning challenge.

 What might be the learning mechanism through which children master pro-active monitoring?
 Previous work has suggested that the development of referential communication skills is importantly linked to the development of executive function skills (Brown-Schmidt, 2009; Nilsen & Graham, 2009; Nilsen et al., 2013, 2015).
 For example, an increase in inhibitory or planning skills might boost children's ability to reliably engage in pro-active monitoring for ambiguity.
 In both Experiments 2 and 3, we found that children's tendency to produce informative utterances was dependent on whether they had engaged in pro-active monitoring; something that they did not always do.
 If pro-active monitoring is under executive control, then improvements to these executive skills might lead children to consistently, rather than infrequently, engage in monitoring.